 Materials and Method

-This study wasa a part of the Ogbe (2014) comprehensive study on school Health Services in Delta Central Senatorial District and therefore adopted the same approach and method.
+This study was part of the Ogbe (2014) comprehensive study on school Health Services in Delta Central Senatorial District.
 The study adopted the expo-facto design of a descriptive survey.
 The population was estimated to be seven thousand, eight hundred and eight-five (7,885) pupils and health teachers in both private and public schools in central senatorial district, Delta state.
 The stratified random sampling technique with each local Government area as stratum.
 From each stratum, a systematic sampling technique was used to sample ten percent (10%) of the schools in each Local Government Area with total of 28 schools.
 From each sample, the simple random was used to sample one class arm from each school a total of 15 class arms were sampled.
 Ten percent (10%) of each class arm was sampled as pupils for the study.
-A total of 408 pupils was sampled.
+A total of 408 pupils were sampled.
 Purposive sampling technique was used to select all 5 health teachers from each school.
 The sample was therefore 549; pupils and teachers.
 The size of the sample was informed by the view of Areaya,(2004) who stated that a sample of 384 is comfortable for a population of above 10,000.

 The instrument for the study was a closed end questionnaire where respondents have the option to select from four options of strongly agreed (SA), Agreed (A), Disagreed (D), and strongly disagreed (SD).
 The options were rated as follows; SA, (4 points), S, (3 points) D, (2 points) and SD, (1 point).
 The questionnaire was in two parts; section A, demographic data and section B, structured statement items.

-The instrument was face validated by three experts in health education, test and measurement and biostatistics in Delta state university Abraka.
+The instrument was face validated by three experts in health education, test and measurement, and biostatistics in Delta state university Abraka.
 Both structural and grammatical corrections were made and adopted to improve the quality of the instrument.
 After which the instrument was subjected to factor validation and using the principal axes method of factor analysis and selection criteria of 14 and above factor load.
 The final product was pre-tested on 20 pupils and 10 health teachers outside the study area (Delta North senatorial District).
-Data obtained was used to compute the crombach alpha which stood at reliability of .74.
+Data obtained were used to compute the crombach alpha which stood at reliability of .74.
 This indicated good internal consistency of the items.
 According to Brace Kemp and Saelgar (2000) crombach alpha of .70 is ideal for every study.

-Data were collected with the distribution of the questionnaire to the pupils through four trained research assistants and their teachers.
-The research assistants help to interpret the questionnaire to the pupils should any one needs explanation while the teachers were given the questionnaire for self-completion.
+Data were collected from pupils through the questionnaire distributed by four trained research assistants and their teachers.
+The research assistants help to interpret the questionnaire to the pupils should any one need explanation while the teachers were given the questionnaire for self-completion.
 Questionnaire was collected instantly within one-two hours of administration.
 Schools were visited in different dates.
 Of 459 questionnaire distributed, all were retrieved from participants but three representing 0.30% were found unfit for use.
 Thus 456 questionnaire representing 99.7% were used for the study.
 The data were analyzed using the spearman correlation coefficient tested at .05 alpha.
 The model was the statistical package for social science (SPSS) 16 for MS windows.
 A benchmark of 2.50 was used as criterium for acceptance or rejection of a statement item in the questionnaire.

 Result/Findings